An in-depth look at Amazon's financial statements

 Retained earnings: the portion of a company’s profits that is held for reinvestment back into the business, as opposed to being distributed as dividends to stockholders.

-As you can see with these financial statements examples, financial statements are complex and closely linked.
+As you can see with the above financial statements examples, financial statements are complex and closely linked.
 There are many accounts in financial statements that can be used to represent amounts regarding different business activities.
 Many of these accounts are typically labeled “other” type accounts, such as “Other operating expenses, net”.
 In our financial statements examples, we examined how these accounts functioned for Amazon.

 Now that you have become more proficient in reading the financial statements examples, round out your skills with some of our other resources.
 Corporate Finance Institute has resources that will help you expand your knowledge and advance your career!
 Check out the links below: